AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/1_Core/Topologies/Or/Pragmas/PreBody/tc.rst

-**Check MCDC on "A or else B" as a Precondition within a subprogram body**

-Check MCDC on "A or else B" as a Precondition within a subprogram body declarative part.
+**MCDC on "A or else B" used as a Precondition within a subprogram body declarative part**